Tell Beit Mirsim: Excavations

-It was excavated for four seasons (1926, 1928, 1930 and 1932) by William F. Albright.
+The site was initially excavated for four seasons (1926, 1928, 1930 and 1932) by William F. Albright.

 The excavation revealed 10 or 11 strata dating from the late 3rd millennium BC to around 589 BC.
-The site is of particular importance for the archeology of Palestine, since the ceramics in the individual layers were observed particularly well and published quickly.
+The site is of particular importance for the archeology of Israel, since the ceramics in the individual layers were observed particularly well and published quickly.
 This pottery corpus has long been considered the standard for archeology in the region.